JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 30
 ```

-The process of assigning a new value to the element of an array is also the same
+Assigning a new value to the element of an array is also the same.

 ```jldoctest arrays
 julia> B[1] = 1 # assign 1 to the first element